 M.M., Performance and Literature, Eastman School of Music; B.A., Music Education, Michigan State University.

-Instructor of Voice and Opera Workshop, Interlochen Arts Academy and Interlochen Arts Camp
+Instructor of Vocal Arts, Interlochen Arts Academy and Interlochen Arts Camp

 D.M.A., Voice Performance and Literature, Eastman School of Music; M.M., Voice Performance, College Conservatory of Music at the University of Cincinnati; B.M., Music Education and Performance in Harp, and Voice, Crane School of Music at SUNY Potsdam